“I'll have what she's having”

 - 2 tsp sea salt + more to taste

 - 2 Tbsp white or red wine vinegar

-- 1 tablespoon finely chopped fresh dill (** or 1 tsp dried)
+- 1 Tbsp fresh dill, finely chopped (or 1 tsp dried)

-- Toss cucumber and onion slices in a large colander with 2 teaspoons sea salt.
-Place colander over a bowl to catch draining liquid and refrigerate for 1 to 2 hours.
+- Toss cucumber and onion slices in a large colander with 2 tsp sea salt.
+Place the colander over a bowl to catch draining liquid and refrigerate for 1 to 2 hours.
 The cucumbers will shrink considerably as the salt releases their moisture.